 - a strong science case should form the majority of the scientific justification as scientific excellence is the main criterion on which Science Board will base their decision.
 The justification should focus on the science that would be delivered by the project and what the impact of that science would be (or, conversely, what the impact would be should the UK not invest)

 - the scientific competitiveness and track record of the group

 - how the project relates to STFC priorities

 - economic and societal impact: who might benefit from this project and how; and how will the potential impacts of the project be realised

 - an estimate of the total full economic cost of the project.
 This must include the capital construction phase, and where possible, the exploitation phase.
 In all cases, costs should be broken down by heading (for example staff effort (university and STFC laboratory staff), equipment, travel and consumables) and must be sufficiently detailed to show that estimates are reasonable.

 SoIs can be submitted at any time.
-If you would like the SoI to be considered at a particular Science Board meeting, the dates for these meetings and the respective dates for submission of proposals to these meetings can be found here.
+If you would like the SoI to be considered at a particular Science Board meeting, the dates for these meetings and the respective dates for submission of proposals to these meetings can be found on our Science Board page.
 Proposals received after the submission deadline for a particular Science Board meeting will be carried over for consideration at the following meeting.

 Any committee member with a personal conflict of interest will withdraw from the meeting for the duration of the consideration of the proposal.
 Read the assessment framework utilised by Science Board.

 Science Board will form a consensus opinion and recommend whether a full proposal should be invited and will agree specific feedback.
 Where a full proposal is to be invited, Science Board will also agree any issues that they may require PPRP to resolve or explore during the consideration of the full proposal.

 Following the Science Board meeting, applicants will receive feedback relating to the SoI from the office of the executive director of programmes on behalf of STFC.
 STFC aims to provide feedback within twenty working days.